BDC Hamburger Icon

 • Supplier: Record the name of the supplier that provides you with that part.
 It might be a little confusing if you are sourcing multiple suppliers, so keep track of which supplier you are using for production.

-• Notes/remarks: Keep everyone involved with your BOM on the same page by providing relevant notes.
+• Notes/remarks: Keep everyone involved with your BOM on the same page by providing relevant notes, including any revisions and updates.
 [Read more about supply chain distribution.]

 Creating a BOM is not just an ordinary development step; it’s a critical stage to ensure total consistency throughout the manufacturing process.
 A well-defined BOM will tell you how much of each individual part you need to purchase and when you should make those purchases.